 We all know that in order to be successful, you have to be confident.
-You have to have confidence in yourself, your abilities, and that you’ll be able to handle whatever life throws your way.
+Have confidence in yourself and your abilities and that you’ll be able to handle whatever life throws your way.

-What is the difference between going confidently in the direction of your dreams versus having an exaggerated sense of self-importance?
+What is the difference between going confidently toward your dreams versus having an exaggerated sense of self-importance?

-How do you know when you’re being confident and an inspiration to others versus being arrogant and a pain in the butt to those around you?
+How do you know when you’re being confident and inspiring to others versus being arrogant and a pain in the butt to those around you?

 Confidence comes from the self-belief that you have what it takes to accomplish your short-term and long-term goals.
 Confidence is comparing yourself ONLY to who you once were when you first started on your journey.

 Arrogance comes from feeling better about yourself because of comparing yourself to others who you feel are less successful.

 Arrogance is actually self-doubt veiled as confidence because arrogant people only feel confident when they have others to look down on.